Tutorial: Create a rule and set up notifications in your Azure IoT Central application

 Create a rule

-To create a telemetry rule, the device template must have at least one telemetry measurement defined.
-This tutorial uses an environmental sensor device that sends temperature and humidity telemetry.
-You added this device template and created a simulated device in the Add a simulated device to your IoT Central application quickstart.
-The rule monitors the temperature reported by the device and sends an email when it goes above 80 degrees.
+To create a telemetry rule, the device template must include at least one telemetry value.
+This tutorial uses a simulated Sensor Controller device that sends temperature and humidity telemetry.
+The rule monitors the temperature reported by the device and sends an email when it goes above 70 degrees.

 In the left pane, select Rules.